AnilChettri/Krishi-Bandhu/README.md

 ## 🌍 Supported Languages
 - English
 - Hindi (हिन्दी)
-- Kannada (ಕನ್ನಡ)
 - Punjabi (ਪੰਜਾਬੀ)
-- Tamil (தமிழ்)

 ## 📱 Progressive Web App (PWA)
-FARMGUARD is built as a PWA, offering:
+Krishi Bandhu is built as a PWA, offering:
 - **Offline functionality** for essential features
 - **Mobile-responsive design** for all device types
 - **Install prompts** for native app-like experience